Nonlocality and dynamic response of Majorana states in fermionic superfluids

 Search for Majorana bound states (MBS) has recently become an active topic in the condensed matter community \cite{Review_Alicea2012, Review_Been2013, Review_Elliott2015}.
 These exotic states are known to be characterized by the coinciding annihilation and creation operators.
-This is why it is quite natural to look for such states in superconducting systems where the order parameter $\Delta$ is known mix of particles (electrons) and anti-particles (holes) because of the Andreev scattering processes.
+This is why it is quite natural to look for such states in superconducting systems where the order parameter $\Delta$ is known to mix particles (electrons) and anti-particles (holes) because of the Andreev scattering processes.
 Standard singlet superconductivity still does not allow the formation of this kind of excitations while the more exotic triplet state can host MBS.
 Among the available superfluids there exist only a few possible candidates for the triplet pairing such as He-3, $Sr_2RuO_4$ and heavy fermion compounds \cite{volovik-silaev,kallin}.
-Alternatively, the effective triplet pairing can be induced, e.g., in semiconducting nanowires \cite{MBS_in_nanowires_Oreg2010, MBS_in_nanowires_Stanescu2011}.
-Despite the clear and reliable observation of zero bias peaks (ZBP) in the differential conductance measurements \cite{ZBA_MBS_Mourik2012, ZBA_MBS_Das2012} consistent with the existence of MBS it would be extremely important to probe other attributes of these states especially keeping in mind alternative explanations of the ZBP based on Kondo physics \cite{ZBA_Kondo_Lee2012}.
+Alternatively, the effective triplet pairing can be induced, e.g., in semiconducting nanowires \cite{MBS_in_nanowires_Oreg2010, MBS_in_nanowires_Stanescu2011} in the presence of rather strong spin-orbit coupling and external magnetic field.
+Despite the clear and reliable observation of zero bias peaks (ZBP) in the differential conductance measurements \cite{ZBA_MBS_Mourik2012, ZBA_MBS_Das2012} and on the change in the charge periodicity of conductance in Coulomb blockade regime \cite{Marcus2016} consistent with the existence of MBS it would be extremely important to probe other attributes of these states especially keeping in mind alternative explanations of the ZBP based on Kondo physics \cite{ZBA_Kondo_Lee2012}.